 What do air traffic controllers do?

 Qualified air traffic controllers usually specialise in one of three areas.
-Area controllers guide and track aircraft from a regional control centre, approach controllers manage aircraft as they approach an airport and aerodrome controllers work from a control tower, helping pilots to take off, land and park.
+Area controllers guide and track aircrafts from a regional control centre, approach controllers manage aircraft as they approach an airport and aerodrome controllers work from a control tower, helping pilots to take off, land and park.

 Whichever specialism you choose, this top paying job includes a variety of day and night shifts.
 You’ll work for forty hours a week and guide aircraft for two hours at a time.
 Once you’re experienced, you could become a group supervisor, which involves managing the work of other controllers.
 Alternatively, you could move into a training role.